13 June 2020

 #3 Network with those in your industry

-There’s no better way to gain an insight into a recruitment process than from asking those who’ve done it themselves.
+There’s no better way to gain an insight into a recruitment process than by asking those who’ve done it themselves.
 And getting to grips with what you can expect, will ensure you can prepare for all eventualities.

 Through speaking to current interns at Disney, Sophie claimed she got “really useful hints and tips from others… and that has really boosted my chances in my applications.”